-The CertEd including Specialist pathways is a part-time modular course planned within the University of Westminster Undergraduate Modular Framework, and run over four semesters.
-The University's Westminster Business School is the host department for the courses, but these are delivered through its consortium of partner colleges.
+The University's Westminster Business School is the host department in the University for the courses, but these are delivered through its Consortium of partner colleges.
+Each partner college course has its own Course Leader, Pathway Leader and teaching team drawn from the college.
+Additionally, a Consortium Programme Leader is based in the University of Westminster.

-Each partner college course has its own Course Leader and teaching team drawn from the college.
-Additionally, the Consortium Programme Leader is based in the University's Westminster Business School.
+The University and the partner colleges are, with Oxford Brookes University and its partner colleges, part of a Centre for Excellence in Teacher Training (CETT), The

-The University and the partner Colleges are, with Oxford Brookes University and its partner colleges, part of a Centre for Excellence in Teacher Training (CETT), The Westminster Partnership.
-This CETT has developed a range of initiatives, materials and resources to support the course provision and enhance your learning opportunities and experiences, and to help guide your future practice.
+Westminster Partnership CETT.
+This CETT provides a range of initiatives, materials and resources to support the course provision and enhance participants' learning opportunities and experiences, and to help guide their future practice.